Do you want to stop negative thoughts from affecting you so much?

 The first step is to notice when a thought appears that brings up a negative feeling within you.

 For example, if I have a thought about not having enough money, I can observe it, which makes me less likely to get caught up in the story it weaves.

 I don’t try to tell myself that I have enough money.
 Instead, I let the thought be.

 When I let the thought be, it often dissolves by itself, because I’m not giving it fuel by resisting or trying to change it.

 The more I’ve done this, the more aware of my patterns I’ve become.
-If you want to supercharge your awareness, try awareness practices such as qigong, yoga, tai chi, or meditation.
+If you want to increase your awareness, try awareness practices such as qigong, yoga, tai chi, or meditation.

 I’ve been meditating regularly since 2006, and it has made a noticeable difference in my ability to not get sucked into negative thinking patterns.

 Step #2 – Dive In

 In most cases, all I need is the first step.
-But if a thought pattern keeps returning, I’ll examine what’s going on beneath the surface.
+But if a thought pattern keeps returning, I may examine what’s going on beneath the surface.